 Want more email tips?
 Subscribe to my monthly newsletter!
 Each month I write an exclusive newsletter full of tips, tricks and ideas for food content creators and their email lists!

 April is the time of year where we really start to see the first fresh, local produce start to make an appearance.
-Team that up with Easter, Passover and Ramadan and there’s no shortage of April newsletter ideas for food bloggers and food content creators.
+Team that up seasonal holidays like Ramadan, Passover and Earth Day and there’s no shortage of April newsletter ideas for food bloggers and food content creators.

 April offers up a wealth of content ideas for your email newsletters so now is the time to start writing and scheduling so they’re all ready to go next month.